Black Bean Burgers with Avocado Lime Mayonnaise

 |Gras saturés||1.5 g|

 Upgrade this bun-less burger with a balsamic reduction and sautéed vegetables, made with canola oil to help keep saturated fat in check.
-Dijon mustard and rosemary enhance the flavour of bison.
+Dijon mustard and rosemary enhance the flavor of bison.

 Moroccan Ground Lamb Kebabs with Preserved Lemon Tabbouleh